flarelabstfx/Grail-Visualisation/README.md

        sudo apt install evince

 That's it!
 Everything is setup!
+You should now be able to run commands like `texdox tikz` & `pdflatex`

 --------------------------------------------------